Day 2

 format pdf, html

-type SAR, pfmc, safe, nemt
+type sar, pfmc, safe, nemt

 office afsc, pifsc, nefsc, nwfsc sefsc, swfsc